ibm-cloud-docs/containers/cs_tutorial_migrate_vpc.md

     {: pre}

 6. Get information about your VPC Gen 1 cluster and plan your VPC Gen 2 cluster.
-  1. List your cluster details and note information that you also want to use to create your VPC Gen 2 cluster, such as the resource group, the number of worker nodes, the worker zones, and whether the public service endpoint is enabled.
+  1. List your cluster details and note information that you also want to use to create your VPC Gen 2 cluster, such as the resource group, the number of worker nodes, the worker zones, and whether the public cloud service endpoint is enabled.
     ```
     ibmcloud ks cluster get -c <gen1_cluster_name_or_ID>
     ```